-The evaluation set out in this Final Rule Determination assesses the merits of the Southern Generators' proposal in addressing the problems identified with NEMMCO's current intervention under the Status Quo.
-As the Snowy Hydro Reorientation proposal is an alternative to the Southern Generators' proposal, aimed at addressing the same problems identified by the Snowy Hydro Re-orientation proposal, the Commission has compared the Southern Generators' proposal against the Snowy Hydro Re-orientation proposal in addition to the status quo.
+The evaluation set out in this Final Rule Determination assesses the merits of the Snowy Hydro Re-orientation proposal in addressing the problems identified with NEMMCO's current intervention under the status quo.
+As the Southern Generators' proposal is an alternative to the Snowy Hydro Re-orientation proposal, aimed at addressing the same problems identified by the Snowy Hydro Re-orientation proposal, the Commission has compared the Snowy Hydro Re-orientation proposal against the Southern Generators' proposal in addition to the status quo.
+This is largely discussed in Part 3 of this Final Rule Determination.

-2.4 Reform context
+2.5 Reform context